 What is the NVD?

 The NVD is a repository of collected and analyzed vulnerability management data.
 The NVD provides detailed information regarding vulnerabilities, including elements such as an overview of what the vulnerability does, what it affects, its Common Vulnerability Scoring System (CVSS) score, and references to advisories, solutions, and tools to assist in remediating the vulnerability.
 The NVD provides organizations with an abundance of resources to assist them in remediating vulnerabilities.
 The NVD publishes new vulnerabilities daily, providing organizations with a comprehensive view of new weaknesses.
 They have a great dashboard view that is easy to read.
 However, one element of this view points to the problem that both the NVD and organizations face.
 Vulnerabilities are coming faster and faster, but the underlying information and ongoing analysis requires quite a bit of modification as additional facts are uncovered.
 Due to this factor, over 60% of the CVEs listed have been modified since their initial reporting.
+Using the CVE Status Count values in the image below, this percentage was calculated using the following equation: (Modified/Total) x 100 = Percentage Modified.

 While the NVD offers organizations useful information regarding new and current vulnerabilities, organizations using the NVD as their primary source of vulnerability data may be overwhelmed and not be able to keep up with the constant change.
 New vulnerabilities are published daily, with the most critical ones getting attention, but thousands of others have shifted in their criticality and changes in the recommended remediation actions.